sunny4lab-project/Open-Source-SOC-HomeLab/README.md

 #

 <details><summary>👤 Step 5 — Integrate Okta & Microsoft Entra ID</summary>

+  #

+ This guide shows you how to send authentication and identity activity logs from Okta and Microsoft Entra ID into Splunk for security monitoring and investigation.
+By forwarding system logs, sign-in events, MFA activity, and user changes, Splunk becomes your central SIEM for detecting identity-based attacks such as brute force, password spraying, and unauthorized access attempts.

+You’ll learn how to enable log exports from both platforms, configure Splunk inputs (Add-ons or HEC), and verify that identity events are being indexed for analysis.
 5.1 Create an API token

   1. Sign in as an Okta admin → Security → API → Tokens